suhail511/chatbot_father_son/README.md

     ```bash
     cd chatbot_father_son
     ```
-3. The first job is to get Chat Data samples from different sources and put them in 'files' folder.
+3. The first job is to get Chat Data samples from different sources and put them in '''files''' folder.
 Make sure the txt files are in the following format:
 ![](Images/sample01.png)